iamd3vil/rlsr/docs/src/content/docs/config/config.md

 ### Environment Variables

 Define environment variables for the build process:
-- `env`: An array of key-value pairs for environment variables.
+- `env`: An array of environment variables in the format "KEY=value".
 ### Hooks

 Specify commands to run at certain points in the release process: